simp/simp-doc/docs/user_guide/HOWTO/Upgrade_SIMP.rst

 Puppetserver auth.conf
 """"""""""""""""""""""

-Legacy auth.conf has been deprecated.
+Legacy auth.conf, ``/etc/puppetlabs/puppet/auth.conf``, has been deprecated.
+``pupmod-simp-pupmod`` will back up legacy puppet auth.conf after upgrade.

 The puppetserver's auth.conf is now managed by Puppet.

-1. Back up legacy puppet auth.conf ``/etc/puppetlabs/puppet/auth.conf``, before
-   upgrade.

-2. Re-produce any custom work done to legacy auth.conf in the new auth.conf, via the ``puppet_authorization::rule`` define.
+You will need to re-produce any custom work done to legacy auth.conf in the new auth.conf, via the ``puppet_authorization::rule`` define.
 The stock rules are managed in ``pupmod::master::simp_auth``.